Baking Dairy Free: Tips and Tricks

 Top Dairy Substitutes for Baking

 You don’t have to operate a dairy free bakery to try some changes in your recipes.
-Recent food trends show customers turning away from dairy for a variety of reasons.
+Recent foodservice trends show customers turning away from dairy for a variety of reasons.
 Be sure to appropriately label your baked goods, as not all non-dairy recipes work for a vegan lifestyle if other animal byproducts are present.
 Below, we’ve included some of the most common non-dairy baking substitutes.

 Lactose-Free vs Non-dairy vs Dairy-Free